 In Memorial Library

-Women's Studies material in Memorial Library includes books, periodicals, microforms, audiovisual items, and electronic resources.
-Memorial Library collects Women's Studies material comprehensively to support the curriculum of the Department of Gender and Women's Studies, courses in other disciplines that examine gender factors, and research on women and gender topics in the social sciences and humanities.
-In addition, the Office of the University of Wisconsin System Women's Studies Librarian is housed in Memorial Library.
+Gender and Women's Studies material in Memorial Library includes books, periodicals, microforms, audiovisual items, and electronic resources.
+Memorial Library collects Gender and Women's Studies material comprehensively to support the curriculum of the Department of Gender and Women's Studies, courses in other disciplines that examine gender factors, and research on women and gender topics in the social sciences and humanities.
+In addition, the Office of the University of Wisconsin System Gender & Women's Studies Librarian is housed in Memorial Library.
 This Office publishes current awareness resource periodicals and research guides and offers reference assistance and library instruction.

 For information on LGBTQ Studies and other aspects of gender and sexuality, contact the Social Sciences Librarian (especially for Economics and Political Science) Emilie Songolo, 278F Memorial Library, (608) 265-4740, or by email form; or Tom Durkin (especially for Sociology and Anthropology, (608) 262-7340 and (608) 262-6195, or by email form.